Observational Evidence for Primordial Black Holes: A Positivist Perspective: Introduction

 This review does not include a detailed discussion of the numerous formation mechanisms for PBHs, although the credibility of the evidence is clearly influenced by the plausibility of the mechanisms.
-The most natural ones invoke inhomogeneities generated by inflation and there is a huge literature on this topic, starting with Refs.~\cite{Carr:1993aq, Ivanov:1994pa, 1996PhRvD..54.6040G, 1996NuPhB.472..377R}.
-However, there are also other mechanisms, including a reduction of pressure due to early matter-domination~\cite{Khlopov:1980mg}, quark confinement~\cite{Dvali:2021byy}, the collapse of cosmic strings~\cite{1989PhLB..231..237H, Polnarev:1988dh} or vacuum bubbles~\cite{Deng:2017uwc} or a scalar field~\cite{2018PhRvD..98h3513C}, and collisions of domain walls~\cite{2001JETP...92..921R} or bubbles~\cite{Hawking:1982ga}.
+The high density of the early Universe does not itself guarantee PBH formation.
+One also requires density inhomogeneities of some form, so that a small fraction of regions are dense enough to collapse.
+The most natural source of such inhomogeneities is inflation and there is a huge literature on this topic, starting with Refs.~\cite{Carr:1993aq, Ivanov:1994pa, 1996PhRvD..54.6040G, 1996NuPhB.472..377R}.
+However, there are also other mechanisms, including a reduction of pressure due to early matter-domination~\cite{Khlopov:1980mg}, quark confinement~\cite{Dvali:2021byy}, the collapse of cosmic strings~\cite{1989PhLB..231..237H, Polnarev:1988dh} or vacuum bubbles~\cite{Deng:2017uwc} or a scalar field~\cite{2018PhRvD..98h3513C}, and collisions of domain walls~\cite{2001JETP...92..921R} or bubbles of broken symmetry~\cite{Hawking:1982ga}.
 Nor will we cover the numerical studies of PBH formation~\cite{1978SvA....22..129N, 2013CQGra..30n5009M, 2009CQGra..26w5001M, 2019PhRvD.100l3524M, 2021PhRvD.103f3538M}.
 For a more comprehensive review of these issues, see Refs.~\cite{Khlopov:2008qy, Escriva:2022duf}.